EAS News Feed

 EAS News as a Feed

 To add the EAS feed to a news reader, click the orange RSS icon on the right or here.
-Unfortunately, most browsers don't support RSS any longer, so you will need a separate feed reader or browser plug-in or an online service such as Google or Yahoo.
-You may have to copy & paste the feed URL from your browser's address bar.
+Unfortunately, common browsers don't support RSS any longer, so you will need a separate feed reader app, a browser plug-in or an online service such as Feedly.

 Feedly

-If you mainly want to read the feeds of your favorite sites, then Feedly is a very good Google News alternative without clutter.
+If you mainly want to read the feeds of your favorite sites, then Feedly is a much better alternative for Google News without all the clutter.
+Highly recommended!

 EAS News by E-Mail